yaozhang-this/purematch/README.md

 ## Usage

 Examples on using this NodeJS app is documented in the file `requests.rest`, which helps test HTTP request locally.
-But below is a simple request to register a user with server running on location host listening on port 3000.
+But below is a simple request to register a user with server running on local host listening on port 3000.

 ```
 POST http://localhost:3000/users/